Zucci-Daniel/Trivia-Challenge/README.md

-# TRIVIA README
+Trivia README

-Please PULL FROM THE "master" branch
+Please pull from the "master" branch.

-PLEASE, THE SOLUTION I USE TO SOLVE A PROBLEM CAN BE IMPROVED, AND I'M OPEN TO SEEING DIFFERENT APPROACH AND THE "WHY" OF THEM ALL
+Please note that the solution used to solve a problem can be improved, and I'm open to seeing different approaches and understanding the reasoning behind them.

-1. Styles can also be created like this
+Styles can also be created like this: typescript
-    /\*\*
+Copy code
 const elementStyles = (prop?: type) => {
 return StyleSheet.create<ElementStylesProps>({
 element: {